 Most asymptomatic patients decide that the discomfort, expense, and risk of elective surgery are not worth removing an organ that may never cause clinical illness.
 However, if symptoms occur, gallbladder removal (cholecystectomy) is indicated because pain is likely to recur and serious complications can develop.

-Surgery can be done with an open or laparoscopic technique.
+Surgery can be done with an open or a laparoscopic technique.

 Open cholecystectomy, which involves a large abdominal incision and direct exploration, is safe and effective.
 Its overall mortality rate is about 0.1% when done electively during a period free of complications.